June 20, 2016

 How Shredding Works

-Many of our Atlanta customers want to know more about the shredding process and what actually happens when the paper enters the machines.
+Many of our Atlanta customers want to know more about our paper shred service and what actually happens when the paper enters the machines.
 To help clear things up — and hopefully get people as excited about shredding as we are about how shredding works — here are the steps it takes to transform stacks and stacks of paper into tiny confetti:

 Step 1: Where the Paper Comes From